-Model and Quantitative Risks: Parametric uses proprietary and third party quantitative tools to assist portfolio managers and analysts in making investment decisions.
-If these tools have errors, or are flawed or incomplete and such issues are not identified, it may have an adverse effect client investment performance.
+Model and Quantitative Risks: Parametric uses proprietary and third-party quantitative tools to assist portfolio managers and analysts in making investment decisions.
+If these tools have errors or are flawed or incomplete and such issues are not identified, it may have an adverse effect client investment performance.

-Municipal Bond Risk: The amount of public information available about municipal bonds is generally less than for corporate equities or bonds, meaning that the investment performance of municipal bond investments may be more dependent on the analytical abilities of Parametric than stock or corporate bond investments.
-The secondary market for municipal bonds also tends to be less well-developed and less liquid than many other securities markets, which may limit an owner's ability to sell its municipal bonds at attractive prices.
-The spread between the price at which an obligation can be purchased and the price at which it can be sold may widen during periods of market distress.
-Less liquid obligations can become more difficult to value and be subject to erratic price movements.
+Municipal Securities Risks: The two principal classifications of municipal bonds are "general obligation" or "revenue" bonds.
+General obligation bonds are secured by the issuer's full faith and credit as well as its taxing power for payment of principal or interest.
+Thus, these bonds may be vulnerable to limits on a government's power or ability to raise revenue or increase taxes and its ability to maintain a fiscally sound budget.
+The timely payments may also be influenced by any unfunded pension liabilities or other postemployee benefit plan liabilities.
+These bonds may also depend on legislative appropriation and/or funding or other support from other governmental bodies in order to make payments.
+Revenue bonds are payable solely from the revenues derived from a specified revenue source, and therefore involve the risk that the revenues so derived will not be sufficient to meet interest and or principal payment obligations.
+As a result, these bonds historically have been subject to a greater risk of default than general obligation bonds because investors can look only to the revenue generated by the project or other revenue source backing the project, rather than to the general taxing authority of the state or local government issuer of the obligations.
+Municipal securities involve the risk that an issuer may call securities for redemption, which could force the account to reinvest the proceeds at a lower rate of interest.
+The amount of public information available about municipal bonds is generally less than for corporate equities or bonds, meaning that the investment performance of municipal bonds may be more dependent on the analytical abilities of the investment adviser than stock or corporate bond investments.
+The secondary market for municipal bonds also tends to be less well-developed and less liquid than many other securities markets, which may limit a client portfolio's ability to sell its municipal bonds at attractive prices.
+The differences between the price at which bonds can be purchased and the price at which it can be sold may widen during periods of market distress.
+Less liquid bonds can become more difficult to value and be subject to erratic price movements.
 Municipal securities may be negatively impacted by factors such as political changes, litigation, bankruptcy, or increased costs facing the issuing municipality.
 Municipal securities must meet certain legal requirements to be tax-exempt.
 Failure to meet such requirements may cause interest received on the municipal security to be taxable.
-The increased presence of non-traditional participants or the absence of traditional participants in the municipal markets may lead to greater volatility in the markets.
+The increased presence of nontraditional participants (such as proprietary trading desks of investment banks and hedge funds) or the absence of traditional participants (such as individuals, insurance companies, banks and life insurance companies) in the municipal markets may lead to greater volatility in the markets because non-traditional participants may trade more frequently or in greater volume.